 Pure oils have a long shelf life even without preservatives, as they do not contain any water.
 Our Almond Oil, Argan Oil or Jojoba Oil therefore do not contain any added preservatives.

-Antioxidants that protect the skin, such as tocopherol (vitamin E), also delay the rancidity of an oil.
-It is contained in our Cleansing Oil , for example.
+Antioxidants such as tocopherol (vitamin E), which protect the skin, also delay the rancidity of an oil.
+It is contained, for example, in our Cleansing Oil .

-We rely on amber glass and clever solutions such as pump dispensers to protect the product from degrading UV light and oxygen.
+We use amber glass and clever solutions such as pump dispensers for aseptic dispensing of the product to protect it from degrading UV light and oxygen.

 Please make sure to close the cap tightly immediately after use to protect your cosmetic products from oxidation as much as possible Protect.
 Store your creams and other products away from heat and sunlight.